 Gems Iesha Tia passed away on 09/26/2012.
 She will always be remembered.

-Commander James Galligan has been involved with horses for a few years and has the experience to ride and maintain horses.
-James Galligan is an EMT-C and the Rescue Captain of the Fire Department.
-James Galligan has been on the Lake Mishnock Fire Department since 1977 and in 1984 he achieved getting his EMT license.
+James Galligan has been involved with horses for a few years and has the experience to ride and maintain horses.
+James Galligan is an EMT-C and has been on the Lake Mishnock Fire Department since 1977 and in 1984 he achieved getting his EMT license.

-The Deputy Commanders partner is Caramba Cie.
+Sean Fay's partner is Caramba Cie.
 Caramba is half Arabian and half Pinto and his color is white with big splashes of brown mixed in.
-Caramba is just over 900 pounds in weight and is 15.1 hands which is not noticeably bigger than Iesha.
-Caramba's partner is Deputy Commander Sean Fay who has been involved with horses for over a decade.
+Caramba is just over 900 pounds in weight and is 15.1 hands.
+"Hand" is the measurement of the height of a horse, a hand is equal to 4 inches.
+Sean Fay has been involved with horses for over a decade.
 Sean is very experienced and he is also the horse trainer.
 Sean Fay is a Firefighter on the Fire Department and has been on the department since 2005.

 The horses are very well taken care of and taken out regularly for exercise and training.